phwt/uplay-invisible-mode/README.md

 ### 5. When you are done.

 When you have finished your game.
-Quit the game then type in `0` to disable the rule.
+Quit the game then type in `0` and press `Enter` to disable the rule.
 Same for enabling you will not instantly online.
 After Uplay client has established connection with the server.
 You can now sync your progress with the cloud.